Gwiazda Polski: The balloon

 Registered letter to New York franked with a souvenir sheet issued to help raise money for the Gwiazda Polski (Star of Poland) ascent attempt.
 The sheet is canceled with a special commemorative postmark.

-Its bag was made in Legionowo of Japanese silk covered with rubber, and the 500-kilogram gondola was constructed by engineer Jan Alfred Szal.
+Its bag was made in Legionowo of Japanese silk covered with rubber, and the 500 kilogram gondola was constructed by engineer Jan Alfred Szal.
 Gwiazda Polski was an impressive construction.
-Its height was 120 meters, capacity of the bag was 124,700 m³, size - 12,300 m^{2}, and weight - 1500 kg.
+Its height was 120 meters, capacity of the bag was 124,700 m³, size - 12,300 m2, and weight - 1500 kg.
 As costs of this undertaking were high, a special stamp, depicting the balloon was issued by the Polish Mail.
 Also, individual donors, including members of the Polish community in USA, helped with funding.